nwplus/self-learning-resources/2-beginner/command-line-windows.md

 ## Basic commands

 - Navigating folders
-  - `cd` → See the Mac/Linux description for more info.
+  - `cd` → See the [Mac/Linux description](/2-beginner/command-line-mac-linux.md) for more info.
-  - `ls` → See the Mac/Linux description for more info.
+  - `ls` → See the [Mac/Linux description](/2-beginner/command-line-mac-linux.md) description for more info.
 - Copying, moving, and deleting files and folders
-  - `cp` → See the Mac/Linux description for more info.
+  - `cp` → See the [Mac/Linux description](/2-beginner/command-line-mac-linux.md) description for more info.
-  - `mv` → See the Mac/Linux description for more info.
+  - `mv` → See the [Mac/Linux description](/2-beginner/command-line-mac-linux.md) description for more info.
-  - `rm` → See the Mac/Linux description for more info.
+  - `rm` → See the [Mac/Linux description](/2-beginner/command-line-mac-linux.md) description for more info.
 - Creating files and folders
   - `ni` → To create a new file, run `ni <file>`, such as, `ni example.txt`.
   - `md` → To create a new directory, run `md <directory>`, such as, `md example`.
 - Viewing file contents
-  - `cat` → See the Mac/Linux description for more info.
+  - `cat` → See the [Mac/Linux description](/2-beginner/command-line-mac-linux.md) description for more info.
 - Editing file contents
   - `notepad` → To edit a text file or see some content in plaintext, run `notepad <file>`, such as `notepad example.txt`.

 Note that for a lot of these commands, even though they look the same as their Mac/Linux equivalent, they're actually just aliases for other PowerShell commands.
 For example, `rm` in PowerShell actually runs `Remove-Item`.
 You can see this for yourself by typing `Get-Alias rm` into PowerShell.

 What does this mean for you?
-Well, sometimes, if you copy and paste a `rm ...` from the internet, it might not work, since Remove-Item behaves a little differently than bash `rm`.
-However, later on, we'll cover how you can use bash on a Windows computer, so that you don't have to experience this headache!
+Well, sometimes, if you copy and paste a `rm ...` from the internet, it might not work, since `Remove-Item` behaves a little differently than bash `rm`.
+However, there is a way to use bash directly on a Windows computer to avoid this headache.
+More on that at the end of the "Package Managers" section!

 ### An aside